oomek/attractplus/Layouts.md

 -  `set_anchor( x, y )` 🔶 - Set the midpoint for position and scale x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
 -  `set_rotation_origin( x, y )` 🔶 - Set the midpoint for rotation x and y are in `[0.0...1.0]` range, centre is `( 0.5, 0.5 )`
 -  `swap( other_img )` - Swap the texture contents of this object (and all of its clones) with the contents of `other_img` (and all of its clones).
 If an image or artwork is swapped, its video attributes (`video_flags` and `video_playing`) will be swapped as well.
+-  `set_border( left, top, right, bottom )` :🔶 - Define border dimensions for 9-slice image.
+All parameters are in pixels.
+The borders define constrained regions at the edges of the image, while the centre region scales normally.
+Follow this link for more information [9-slice](https://en.wikipedia.org/wiki/9-slice_scaling)
+-  `set_padding( left, top, right, bottom )` 🔶 - Define padding offsets that extend the sprite beyond its original dimensions.
+Padding creates additional space around the 9-slice borders.
+Positive values extend the sprite outward, while negative values bring the edges inward, effectively cropping the border regions.
+Used only with `set_padding()`
 -  `fix_masked_image()` - Takes the colour of the top left pixel in the image and makes all the pixels in the image with that colour transparent.
 -  `add_image()` - _[surface only]_ Add an image to the end of this surface's draw list, see [`fe.add_image()`](#feadd_image).
 -  `add_artwork()` - _[surface only]_ Add an artwork to the end of this surface's draw list, see [`fe.add_artwork()`](#feadd_artwork).